eclipse-vertx/vert.x/maven_dev.md

 This builds, tests and installs the module in your local Maven repository, where it can be picked up by other Vert.x modules or projects.

+# Outputs

+The outputs of the project are:

+* The Vert.x module zip file.
+* A jar that corresponds to the module.
+This is useful when you have another project which depends on the classes from your module, as it allows you to add it as a dependency to your other project.

+The outputs are created in the `target` directory as normal.

 # Other useful Maven targets

 To run the module using Maven, using the dependencies declared in the project (This does not need Vert.x to be installed on your system already)